kalimulhaq/json-query/README.md

 ```

 ### Filter
-`filter` is a valid JSON string of following form
+`filter` is a valid JSON string of the following form

 ``` json
 {